What is Reflex Sympathetic Dystrophy Syndrome (RSD)?

-Reflex sympathetic syndrome is a condition that affects the sympathetic nervous system.
+Reflex sympathetic dystrophy syndrome (RSD) is a condition that affects the sympathetic nervous system.
 It is a painful chronic condition that tends to last more than six months, it causes stiffness and discolouration in the affected area.

-The nerves affected by reflex sympathetic syndrome are located either side of the spinal cord and are responsible for certain bodily functions, such as opening and closing blood vessels.
+The nerves affected by reflex sympathetic dystrophy syndrome are located either side of the spinal cord and are responsible for certain bodily functions, such as opening and closing blood vessels.

 This condition tends to affect hands and feet, although it can also affect arms and legs.

-Reflex sympathetic syndrome is also known as complex regional pain syndrome, Sudeck’s atrophy, reflex neurovascular dystrophy, causalgia, or shoulder girdle syndrome.
+Reflex sympathetic dystrophy syndrome is also known as complex regional pain syndrome, Sudeck’s atrophy, reflex neurovascular dystrophy, causalgia, or shoulder girdle syndrome.

 Even though this condition normally only affects one limb, the pain can extend along the limb or to the opposite limb.